 Teachers' Day in India is celebrated on 5th September to commemorate the birth anniversary of Dr. Sarvepalli Radhakrishnan.
-He was a renowned scholar, recipient of Bharat Ratna, first Vice- President, and second President of independent India.
-He was born on 5 September, 1888.
+He was a renowned scholar, recipient of Bharat Ratna, first Vice-President, and second President of independent India.
+He was born on 5 September 1888.
 As an educationist, he was an advocate of edification and was a distinguished envoy, academician, and above all a great teacher.

 As the common adage goes, the future of a country lies in the hands of its children, and teachers, as mentors, can mould students into future leaders who shape the destiny of India.
-They play an important role in our lives in helping us become successful in career and business.
+They play an important role in our lives in helping us become successful in our careers and businesses.
 They help us to become good human beings, a better member of society, and an ideal citizen of the country.
 Teacher’s Day is celebrated to acknowledge the challenges, hardships, and special roles that teachers play in our lives.

 Teachers Day is one such event to which students and teachers equally look forward.
 The Day is important for the students as it gives them a chance to understand the efforts put in by their teachers to ensure that they get a proper education.
 Similarly, teachers also look forward to the Teachers’ Day celebration as their efforts get recognised and honoured by students and other agencies as well.